-We believe each family’s financial situation is unique, and Aurora’s Tuition Assistance Committee takes care to consider every application thoughtfully and intentionally.
-If your family finds the cost of tuition a potential obstacle to attending Aurora, we encourage you to apply for financial aid even if you think you may not qualify.
+We know each family’s financial situation is unique, and Aurora’s Flexible Tuition Committee takes care to consider every application thoughtfully and intentionally.
+If your family finds the cost of tuition a potential obstacle to attending Aurora, we encourage you to apply for flexible tuition even if you think you may not qualify.

 Annual Tuition and Fees